-If you live in rural America long enough you develop a tolerance for abandoned cars, or, as is the case with the vast majority of cars I see as I travel the back roads, abandoned car projects.
+If you live in rural America long enough you develop a tolerance for abandoned cars, or, as is the case with the vast majority of cars I see as I travel the back roads, abandoned projects that now are junk cars.

 In my lifetime I’ve seen the pictured car cruising around the streets of Delmar.
 I’ve woken on the occasional Saturday morning to hear its owner (one of my neighbors) struggling to get it running, keep it running and tune it up.